Scientists Find The Biggest Soft-Shelled Egg Ever, Nicknamed 'The Thing'

 He predicts that now that people know what to look for, they'll find more soft-shelled dinosaur eggs.

-"What we're finding," says Norell, "is that soft tissue preservation occurs more and more and more frequently than any of us ever dreamed."
+"What we're finding," says Norell, "is that soft-tissue preservation occurs more and more and more frequently than any of us ever dreamed."

-He and his colleagues say that that the first dinosaurs likely laid soft-shelled eggs and that hard-shelled eggs have evolved independently three different times in the dinosaur family tree.
+He and his colleagues say that the first dinosaurs likely laid soft-shelled eggs and that hard-shelled eggs have evolved independently three different times in the dinosaur family tree.

 "The dinosaur calcified egg is something that is not ancestral, that is not sort of a primitive feature of all dinosaurs," says Wiemann.